The Update fields in Table action allows you to edit one or more records in a specified table.

 This action requires the following parameters to be filled:

-This action isn't the only way to update a record in a Method table (often, the Save All action is used to save a record from a user-facing screen), but it is a way for Method to automatically save a record as part of an action sequence.
+This action isn't the only way to update a record in a Method table (often, the Save All action is used to save a record from a user-facing screen).

 In this scenario, we are customizing the activities list.
 A checkbox column has been added to the activities grid and we want a button to set all the selected activities as completed.